Teishoku Meshiya

 About Teishoku Meshiya

 A three-seat counter and a JPY 3,000-3,999 bill point to the central question at Teishoku Meshiya: whether you're willing to queue for cafeteria-format seafood donburi inside Sapporo's wholesale market complex.
 The venue earned a slot on Tabelog's 100 Best Diners list in both 2024 and 2026, a recognition that typically signals strong value for the category.
-But the operating window, 7 AM to 1 PM, closed Wednesdays, and the no-reservations policy mean you either arrive early or risk a sold-out board.
+But the operating window, 7 AM to 1 PM, closed Wednesdays, the no-reservations policy mean you either arrive early or risk a sold-out board.

 The Format and the Fish

 The draw is Hokkaido seafood at wholesale proximity.
 The venue sits on the ground floor of the Nijuyonken market building, nine minutes' walk from Nijuyonken Station on the Tozai Line.
 Most tables turn on kaisen-don (seafood rice bowls) and teishoku sets built around what came in that morning.
-The 12-seat capacity, three four-leading tables, fills fast during peak breakfast and lunch hours, when market vendors and locals arrive for uni, ikura, crab, and grilled fish combinations.
-The kitchen leans on ingredient quality rather than technique; preparation is direct, portions are generous, and the pace is brisk.
+The 12-seat capacity, three four-leading tables, fills fast during peak breakfast and lunch hours, when market vendors and locals arrive for uni, ikura, crab, grilled fish combinations.
+The kitchen leans on ingredient quality rather than technique; preparation is direct, portions are generous, the pace is brisk.
 If you're comparing this to sushi counters elsewhere in Sapporo, recognize that Teishoku Meshiya operates in a different mode: it's a high-turnover cafeteria specializing in donburi, not a chef-driven omakase room.

 The Tabelog recognition reflects consistent execution in the diner category, where value and speed matter as much as ingredient sourcing.
 For travelers, the tradeoff is clear: you get market-fresh seafood at a price well below what formal restaurants charge, but the setting is utilitarian and the service is minimal.
 The room itself offers no atmosphere beyond fluorescent lighting and functional seating.
 You're here for the bowl, not the experience.

-Booking, Timing, and Practical Realities
+Booking, Timing, Practical Realities

 Walk-in only.
 No credit cards, no electronic payment, cash required.
 Parking is available on-site, which matters if you're driving in from outside central Sapporo.
 The best arrival window is 7–8 AM, when the queue is manageable and the day's catch is at its freshest.
 By 11 AM, expect a line and a shrinking menu as popular items sell out.
 The venue closes at 1 PM sharp, often earlier if key ingredients run dry.
 Summer sees extended hours starting at 6:30 AM during Golden Week, but the core schedule holds year-round.